Your Retirement Investments – Don’t Be Chicken Little!

 Finances are a popular topic these days (since everyone's seem to be in the toilet) but talking about financial security and the road to a frugal life is like being given a map - when the map doesn't have a handy You Are Here marker.
 You have to know where you are to plan where you are going - if you want to get there.

-If you have an IRA, Roth IRA, or 401(k) that you have been avoiding because you are afraid to see how much money you've lost, now is the time to put on your big-girl panties and take a look.
+If you have a gold IRA, Roth IRA, or 401(k) that you have been avoiding because you are afraid to see how much money you've lost, now is the time to take a look.
 Take a look in your files (or in that one drawer where you stuff things if you're like Becky Bloomberg from the book Confessions of a Shopaholic) and get out your family's retirement investment statements.

 First thing, check how much money has been invested into your plan.
 Write it down.
 Now write down how much is in there today.
 Do a little fancy math and turn that scary dollar amount into a percentage.
 We're going to use this number in the next section to see if you need to move your investment or stay put!